2025–26 Chattogram Royals season

-The 2025-26 season is the 12th season for the Bangladesh Premier League franchise Chattogram Royals.
-They are one of the three re-named teams, changing their name from Chittagong Kings.
+The 2025–26 season is the 12th season for the Bangladesh Premier League franchise Chattogram Royals.
+They are one of the three renamed teams, changing their name from Chittagong Kings.
 They are yet to win the title.
-Their best performance is reaching the final and being runners up in 2013 season.
+Their best performance is reaching the final and being runners up in the 2013 season.
+On 25 December 2025, Triangle Sports terminated the ownership of Chattogram Royals, and the Bangladesh Cricket Board took charge.